HugCls/HugCls/README.md

-2024-06-10: "The smallest act of kindness is worth more than the greatest intention.  " - Kahlil Gibran
+2024-06-11: "A loving heart is the truest wisdom." - Charles Dickens